Kidder Township, Pennsylvania: Transportation

 As of 2015, there were 40.77 mi of public roads in Kidder Township, of which 9.40 mi were maintained by the Pennsylvania Turnpike Commission (PTC), 26.18 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 5.19 mi were maintained by the township.

 Kidder Township is served by two Interstate highways.
 Interstate 476, the Pennsylvania Turnpike's Northeast Extension, passes north–south through the township while Interstate 80 passes east–west through the township.
 The two highways meet at the Pocono interchange.
 State highways serving Kidder Township include Pennsylvania Route 534, which passes east–west through the southern portion of the township, intersecting PA 903 in Albrightsville; Pennsylvania Route 903, which passes through the southeast corner of the township on its way between Jim Thorpe and Route 115 just beyond the Monroe County line; and Pennsylvania Route 940, which passes east–west through the northern portion of the township parallel to I-80 and connects to I-80 and I-476 at the Pocono interchange.

 Kidder has one more important road, which connects 903 and 940 via Lake Harmony and Split Rock.
 The portion between Split Rock and 940, Mosey Wood Road, is a private toll road operated by Vacation Charters Limited, and the portion south to 903 is Lake Drive.

 Martz Trailways has a stop in Kidder Township near the Pocono interchange of Interstate 476 for service between Scranton, Wilkes-Barre, Allentown, Quakertown, and Philadelphia.
-This is an Amtrak Thruway Motorcoach route, connecting to Amtrak trains at 30th Street Station in Philadelphia.
+This is an Amtrak Thruway route, connecting to Amtrak trains at 30th Street Station in Philadelphia.
 Martz also operates casino bus routes to Atlantic City from the stop.

 The Reading, Blue Mountain and Northern Railroad's Lehigh Division line pass through the western portion of Kidder Township.